-OnDemand provides two related job managment tools, one which allows you to create and submit jobs via your web browser, and the other allows you to monitor your queued and running jobs.
+OnDemand provides two related job managment tools: one allows you to create and submit jobs via your web browser, and the other allows you to monitor queued and running jobs.

 Selecting "My Jobs" in the Jobs menu will open an application that allows you to create new jobs and submit them to the cluster, and inspect the results of jobs submitted via this tool.

 Please following the steps in order to create a job:

 - Create a new job by copying from an existing job template directory (by clicking "+New Job" button under "Listing Jobs") or a previously run job directory (by clicking "+Copy Job" button under "Listing Jobs").

 - If you click the "+New Job" button, you will see the page as below.
 Select the job template to copy, then click "Create New Job".
 The template directory will be copied and a new job row will be added to the top of the jobs table on the page titled "Listing Jobs"

 - Select the job, then modify and/or add any files to this job by clicking "Edit Files"